Mary A. Chase

-Mary's dance making process Adapt/Synthesize/Create has become a driving force.
-This process in part is motivated by Mary's experiences performing with acclaimed artists like Tandy Beal, Claire Porter, David Justin, Karl Schaffer, Josephine Garibaldi, Tara Rynders and most recently in Tampa Bay with Helen Hansen French and Lauren Slone.
-Having lived in the Middle East and traveled extensively to Muslim countries in 2013-2014, Mary’s study of bridging art making with contemplative practice brought forth the June 2018 premiere of The Breath of the Compassionate, in New York City.
-This Movement Meditation aspires towards the work of the Charter for Compassion utilizing Islamic sacred geometry and an original gamelan score with video tessellations by composer Bill Alves.
+Mary's dance-making process Adapt/Synthesize/Create has become a driving force.
+This process, in part, is motivated by Mary's experiences performing with acclaimed artists like Tandy Beal, Claire Porter, David Justin, Karl Schaffer, Josephine Garibaldi, Tara Rynders, and recently in Tampa Bay with Helen Hansen French and Lauren Slone.
+Having lived in the Middle East and traveled extensively to Muslim countries in 2013-2014, Mary’s study of bridging art-making with contemplative practice brought forth the June 2018 premiere of The Breath of the Compassionate, in New York City.
+This Movement Meditation aspires towards the work of the Charter for Compassion utilizing sacred geometry and an original gamelan score with video tessellations by composer Bill Alves.

 Mary’s teaching, like her choreography, braids tradition with innovation.
-Since 2001, Mary has held positions at Kansas State University, University of Texas at Austin, Austin Peay State University, American Ballet Theatre Summer Intensive (Austin), worked as a teaching guest artist at Monterey Peninsula College and Denver Metro State University, and directed the dance programs at McCallum Fine Arts Academy in Austin, TX and Merrill International School in Denver, Colorado
+Since 2001, Mary has held teaching and administrative positions at Kansas State University, the University of Texas at Austin, Austin Peay State University, Coppin State University, University of Tampa, American Ballet Theatre Summer Intensive (Austin), worked as a teaching guest artist at Monterey Peninsula College and Denver Metro State University, directed the dance programs at McCallum Fine Arts Academy in Austin, TX and Merrill International School in Denver, Colorado.